Bajaao: History

 Bajaao Music Pvt Ltd has three business units – N.O.C. – a 24/7 practice studio for musicians started in 2006, B69, a venue for independent music artists, and BAJAAO Consulting & Entertainment Private Limited.
 The company has worked with Walt Disney Studio, Sony Music, Casio, Specialty Restaurants Ltd and Maharashtra Government.
 In 2014, Bajaao Consulting & Entertainment Private Limited announced a new partnership with Hard rock Cafe to assist and manage artists performing at various stages across the country.
-As of 2014, the company retails 16,000 musical instruments, accessories, and products across India through its online portal.
+As of 2014, the company dropships 16,000 musical instruments, accessories, and products across India through its online portal via sterling music and Raj musical.

 Funding

 Initially, Ashutosh Pande took the seed capital of ₹4,00,000 from his family and friends and leased an 80 sq ft office at Andheri, Mumbai.
 He raised Rs.
 11 lakh from investors as angel funding.
 To expand its reach in small markets and launch its own private label Vault, Bajaao Music Pvt.
 Ltd successfully raised ₹3.5 crore led by US based investors.